Western (Wailing) Wall

 The weeds that grow between the cracks are sacred and should not be picked off the wall, unless used for "medical" purposes.
 For example, some women used in the 19th C to boil the leaves and drink the soup in the hope of getting pregnant.
 In the past visitors used to hammer nails between the cracks for good luck, and based on references below.

-Another view of the wall is seen below.
+Another view of the wall is seen below, with Itai reading the Psalms while holding on to the sacred stones.

 According to Ariel Encyclopedia, the practice of hammering nails in the cracks in the past generations was based on the following biblical references: